-- Level of Rail Service Economic Development estimates are presented for the enhanced intercity and commuter rail scenarios. - Geography Estimates of economic development gains are presented for Springfield, Holyoke, Northampton and Greenfield (with emphasis on development within 1 mile of the station locations).
+- Level of Rail Service Economic Development estimates are presented for the enhanced intercity and commuter rail scenarios 10. - Geography Estimates of economic development gains are presented for Springfield, Holyoke, Northampton and Greenfield (with emphasis on development within 1 mile of the station locations).
 Estimates are also presented for the "rest of county" regions that reflect additional passenger demand outside each city due to passenger rail. - Future Year Planning Horizons Realizing economic development gains from rail or transit corridors typically takes many years, so estimates are provided for 2020 and 2030. - Jobs and Population The analysis estimates residential and commercial /industrial development potential from the enhanced passenger rail access proposed, as well as employment and population metrics.

 A critical step to the economic development analysis is the determination of the square footage by land use type to be developed in each of the station cities.
 The existing conditions parcel data was available for four usage types - retail, industrial, office and residential - and the shares of development attributable to each use were calculated from this data.
 The level of development attributable to rail varies by the service level scenario and City.
-For the enhanced level of service, approximately 3.0 million square feet of development is estimated for Springfield, Holyoke and Northampton, with a larger 5.0 million square feet of development is expected to be for residential uses as greater levels of rail service attract people to live near the stations.
+For the enhanced level of service, approximately 3.0 million square feet of development is estimated for Springfield, Holyoke and Northampton, with a larger 5.0 million square feet of development for the commuter rail scenario.
+For each city, more than 60 percent of the development is expected to be for residential uses as greater levels of rail service attract people to live near the stations.
 Retail development is highest for Northampton and Springfield, representing 18 to 20 percent of total development in those cities.

 This assessment was converted to population and job opportunities in the region.
 Estimates indicate a most likely result of about 2,700 jobs and 7,200 population in the Pioneer Valley by 2030 under the enhanced passenger rail scenario with a range of 1,200 to 4,000 jobs and 2,500 to 10,000 population based on the risk analysis.
 The estimates for the commuter rail scenario are slightly more than 5,500 jobs and 13,400 residents.
 The economic development impacts are not immediate as the results are significantly lower for 2020, reflecting the time needed to fully realize and leverage the economic development opportunities provided by rail.
-Almost 70 percent of the job impact is in the four station cities for the enhanced scenario, with 42 percent of the four station cities, as the effects are felt a bit more broadly throughout the region.
+Almost 70 percent of the job impact is in the four station cities for the enhanced scenario, with 42 percent of the population effect.
+The commuter scenario has a slightly lower share of jobs and population in the four station cities, as the effects are felt a bit more broadly throughout the region.
 Figure 5 presents estimated job impacts for the four Massachusetts station cities in 2030 for the enhanced intercity and commuter rail scenarios.